LuisForPresident/eafit-uni-map/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

+1. GUIs are harder to create than they look.
+2. Virtual environments are pretty useful.
+3. Use LiveShare to code collaboratively.
+4. Check your terminal config files.
+5. Don't overdo it with the folders.
+6. `CITATION.cff` is a thing
+7. `brew update --auto-update` shouldn't exist.

 ## Appendix